pch957/btsprice/README.md

 - witness = your witness account name
 - host = localhost (if installing pricefeed on same server as the node)
-- port - whatever port the node is running on (number, no quotes)
+- port - whatever port the cli rpc port is on (number, no quotes)
 - user = leave blank
 - passwd = leave blank
 - unlock = the cli wallet password